Choreography/Performance

 LEAP Dance Project | Queens Council on the Arts queenscouncilarts.org/leap/

 Artistic and outreach support for selected Queens artists 2011-12.
-Funded by the Queens Council for the Arts (QCA) The support includes working space, peer group support, workshops and culminates in a performance event of new dances at La Guardia Community College in Queens, NY, June 15 2012.
+Funded by the Queens Council for the Arts (QCA) The support included working space, peer group support, workshops and culminated in a performance event of new dances at La Guardia Community College in Queens, NY, June 15 2012.
+Two photos of Nancy Allison in performance of SOLO NUE. photo credit Kerville Cosmos Jack.

 PERFORMANCE FROM CHILE, SANTIAGO AUGUST 2011